GatlingX/ggun-docs/README.md

 ## ♨️ Next Steps

-- [ ] Update the `url` in `theme.config.jsx` to the correct Kalmari API documentation site.
+- [ ] Update the `url` in `theme.config.jsx` to the correct Kalamari API documentation site.
 - [ ] Review and finalize the `_meta.json` structure for navigation consistency.
 - [ ] Work further on SEO in `theme.config.jsx`, which is based on NextSEO https://github.com/garmeeh/next-seo#add-seo-to-page

 ## ♨️ Community

 Join our [Telegram Community](https://t.me/sentoutech)!
-We are here to answer questions and help you get the most out of Kalmari.
+We are here to answer questions and help you get the most out of Kalamari.